 The church worldwide is not a profit making organization and therefore it will nearly always be dependent upon the financial leftovers of other people.
 Educationally speaking there are only three ways of financial support: member’s tithes & offerings, sponsors or government support.
 This last one is not open for consideration.

-As provincial superintendent or mother church pastor you need to consider your Financial Assistant CP, CBLT worker or evangelist as an equal partner from the beginning.
+As provincial superintendent or mother church pastor you need to consider your Financial Assistant or evangelist as an equal partner from the beginning.
 Therefore it follows that you will need to develop a support system similar to the type of support base that you have.

 Here are some ideas that may be helpful in this area.